 Hiking - A total of 5.5 miles of trail for only hiking, including a paved spillway trail for those with disabilities.

 Biking - More than 25 miles of directional mountain biking trails including traditional single-track, machine-built flow trail, and hand-cycle friendly trails.
 These trails, along with the James River Parks Systems trails, combine to form the IMBA bronze level Richmond Regional Ride Center.

 Multi-Use - About 33 miles of forest roads and trails help comprise the trail system for combined use by hikers, bikers and equestrians.
 Standalone forest roads provide roughly 12 miles of additional opportunities.

 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Pocahontas' trails.

-The park's Aquatic Recreation Center is open from 10 a.m. to 7 p.m. from the Saturday of Memorial Day weekend to Labor Day.
+The park's Aquatic Recreation Center is open from 10 a.m. to 6 p.m. on weekdays and 10 a.m. to 7p.m. on weekends and holidays from the Saturday of Memorial Day weekend to Labor Day.
 Click here for park fees.
 During summer months, enjoy a day of free swimming for each night of overnight camping for registered guests.
 However, it cannot be guaranteed should circumstances beyond the park's control require that swimming be closed.
 Prior to mid-June and after mid-August, the aquatic center may be operating with some features closed.
 Refunds for swimming to overnight guests will not be given under any circumstances.
 Group cabin and lodge guests do not receive free swimming but receive discounted swimming prices - please refer to the fees pages for details.